aws-samples/aws-multi-region-multi-account-config-status-dashboard/README.md

 ## Cleanup

-**1.** To delete the AwsConfigStatusChecker application that you created, use the SAM CLI.
+**1.** To delete the awsconfigstatuscheck application that you created, use the SAM CLI.

 ```bash
 awsconfigstatuscheck-app$ sam delete